 Supervisory Public Health Analyst - Division Director, Division of Transplantation

-25% or less - Expected travel up to 25% may be required.
+25% or less - You may be expected to travel up to 25% this position.

 Relocation expenses reimbursed No

 Do not cut and paste the duties, specialized experience, or occupational assessment questionnaire from this announcement into your resume as that will not be considered a demonstration of your qualifications for this position.

 Basic Requirements for all Public Health Program Specialist Series, 0685 positions require that you demonstrate specialized experience in each of the following five competencies:

 1. Knowledge of organizational, operational, and programmatic concepts and practices applied by public, private, or nonprofit agencies and organizations engaged in public health or other health-related activities.

 2. Knowledge of the methods, processes, and techniques used to develop and deliver public health or health-related programs in State and local settings.

 3. Knowledge of a specialized public health program.

 4. Knowledge of, and skill in, the application of administrative or analytical methods and techniques necessary for working within the framework of a public health or related organization and carrying out specific program functions;